blockscout/blockscout/ISSUE_TEMPLATE.md

 ### Steps to reproduce

-*Tell us how to reproduce this issue.*
+*Tell us how to reproduce this issue.  ❤️ if you can push up a branch to your fork with a regression test we can run to reproduce locally.*

 ### Expected behaviour